-Lord Varuna is one of the oldest and most important Vedic deities, who has been described at length in hymns of Rig Veda.
-In the Vedas, he has been described as the supreme, all-knowing deity who created Heavens, Earth, and Air.
+Lord Varuna is one of the oldest and most important Vedic deities, described at length in hymns of Rig Veda.
+The Four Vedas have been described as the supreme, all-knowing deity who created Heavens, Earth, and Air.
 He is believed to be omnipresent and omniscient.

 Lord Varuna is often pictured as riding a chariot drawn by seven swans while holding the lotus, noose, conch, and vessel of gems along with an umbrella held over his head.
-However, in some pictures, he is also shown as a fair-complexioned man in a golden armor riding a Makara (sea monster) holding a noose made of the snake.
+However, in some pictures, he is also shown as a fair-complexioned man in golden armor riding a Makara (sea monster) and holding a noose made of a snake.

 Some temples in the Indian subcontinent have depicted him as riding on a crocodile.
 In other pictures, Varuna is shown sitting with his wife, Varuni, on a throne of diamonds and the gods and goddesses of the different rivers, lakes, and springs forming his court.